-Lot 4 will be developed into two residential towers with a total GFA of approximately 62,000 sq.m. together with approximately 12,000 sq.m. of retail area underlying it.
-It is planned to be delivered to customers in 2011 and 2012 in phases.
 Lot 6 is now in the final stage of relocation and demolition work with approximately 97% of households having signed relocation agreements as of June 30, 2010.
-The planned GFA for residential use is approximately 126,000 sq.m. and construction work is planned to begin in December 2010.
+The planned GFA for residential use is approximately 126,000 sq.m. and construction work is planned to begin in the first quarter of 2011.
 Lot 3 successfully completed the second round of relocation intention consultation with the existing residents on April 15, 2010, with around 77% of households signing the relocation agreements as of June 30, 2010.

-Lots 1, 2, 7, 9 & 10, 167A and 167B will be developed progressively with relocation expected to commence in December 2010 and onwards.
+Lots 2, 9 and 10 will be developed progressively with relocation having commenced in December 2010.
 Construction of these lots is expected to commence after the relocation is completed.
 Construction of each lot is expected to last from two to three years.